vernisaz/simcom/doc/PIs.md

 Do not execute the server yet, because [env.conf](https://github.com/vernisaz/simhttp/blob/master/env.conf) needs to be modified to specify the server port number and serviced directories.

+### Run SimHTTP as a service
+It is a covinient to run the server as a service.
+First,  create a directory where the server will reside.
+Using a development location for a system service isn't a good idea.
+Onle two files need to be copied there, simhttp and env.conf.

+Second, you need to edit file [rustcom.service](https://github.com/vernisaz/simcom/blob/master/cfg/rustcom.service) specifying the selected location for the server.

+Last, copy the service file to /usr/lib/systemd/system/, as:

+> sudo cp rustcom.service /usr/lib/systemd/system/

+The following set of commands is used to control the service,

+- enable - `sudo systemctl enable rustcom`
+- start - `sudo systemctl start rustcom`
+- stop - `sudo systemctl stop rustcom`
+- disable - `sudo systemctl disable rustcom`

 ### A developer paradise

-If you do a development using Rust, then I will recommend to install Rust Development Studio ([RDS](https://sourceforge.net/projects/rustdevelopmentstudio/)), you can download it or build.
+If you do a development using Rust, then I will recommend to install the Rust Development Studio ([RDS](https://sourceforge.net/projects/rustdevelopmentstudio/)), you can download it or build.

+Now you can use a web browser to develop, debug, test and run Rust applications and crates.